Radio-sensitizing potential of artesunate is mediated by targeting stemness and hypoxia markers in solid Ehrlich tumor implanted in mice

 Abstract

-Background: Cancer remains the main cause of death worldwide.
-Aim: This study was to investigate the antitumor potentiality and radio sensitizing effect of artesunate in combination with ionizing radiation on the Ehrlich solid carcinoma (ESC).
-Material and Methods: This study included 8 groups, each group included 8 Ehrlich solid carcinoma (ESC) bearing mice as follows, Group I: untreated ESC bearing mice as control group.
-Group II: Mice irradiated with a single dose (6Gy).
+Background: Despite the development of various treatment strategies, cancer remains the main cause of death worldwide.
+Aim: The purpose of this study was to investigate the antitumor effects and radio sensitizing effect of artesunate in combination with ionizing radiation (IR) on the Ehrlich solid carcinoma (ESC).
+Material and Methods: This study included 8 groups, each included 8 ESC bearing mice.
+Group I: untreated ESC bearing mice as a control group.
+Group II: Mice were irradiated with a single dose of irradiation (IR, 6Gy).
 Group III: Mice treated with artesunate alone (50mg/kg/day).
 Group IV: Mice treated with the combination of a single dose of IR (6Gy) and artesunate (50mg/kg/day).
 Group V: Mice treated with artesunate alone (100 mg/kg/day).
-Group VI: Mice treated with the combination of a single dose of IR (6Gy) and artesunate (100 mg/kg/day).
+Group VI: Mice treated with the combination of single dose of IR (6Gy) and artesunate (100 mg/kg/day).
 Group VII: Mice treated with artesunate alone (200mg/kg/day).
-Group VIII: Mice treated with the combination of a single dose of IR (6Gy) and artesunate (200mg/kg/day).
-CD44, ALDH1A1, VEGF and HIF-1-α in tissue homogenate were measured by ELISA.
-P53 was investigated using Immunohistochemistry.
-Results: Tumor inhibition rate increased and tumor volume decreased in ESC, indicating that artesunate had anti-proliferative effects.
-Artesunate induced apoptosis through increased p53 expression.
-The combination of artesunate with IR significantly elevated tumor damage caused by ionizing radiation.
-Artesunate induces hypoxia and increases CSC makers in dose dose-dependent manner.
-Conclusion: Artesunate may be used as a potent anti-tumor agent against ESC and has radio sensitizing effects, particularly at 200 mg/kg dose by inducing apoptosis.
-Artesunate induces hypoxia which leads to increased CSCs markers
+Group VIII: Mice treated with the combination of single dose of IR (6Gy) and artesunate (200mg/kg/day).
+The levels of CD44, ALDH1A1, VEGF and HIF-1-α in tissue homogenate were measured by ELISA.
+P53 was measured using Immunohistochemistry.
+Results: Tumor inhibition rate increased, and tumor volume decreased in ESC, indicating that artesunate possesses anti-proliferative effects.
+Artesunate induced apoptosis through increasing p53 expression.
+Combination of artesunate with IR significantly elevated tumor damage induced by ionizing radiation.
+Artesunate induces hypoxia and increases CSC makers in a dose dependent manner.
+Conclusion: High dose of artesunate could be used as a potent anti-tumor agent against ESC with radio-sensitizing effects through induction of apoptosis.
+Artesunate induces hypoxia which leads to increased CSCs markers.

 Keywords